charlesknipp/DynamicMacroeconomics.jl/README.md

 ## FAQ

 - Models only support one lead and one lag as of now.
-- I plan on adding the numerical calculation of steady states, but it is absent for now.
 - QZ does not work for most models, since it was made prior to the macro which records timings.

 Just ask me for questions on the implementation, and if you see anything questionable feel free to raise an issue or a PR.